Updated: August 1, 2018

-Issue: For more than three years, some members of the General Assembly have proposed a method of reducing the cost of state government’s public pension systems that they say does not violate the Pension Protection Clause of the Illinois Constitution – a solution that is based on the legal theory of “consideration.”
+Issue: For more than three years, some members of the General Assembly and Gov. Bruce Rauner have proposed a method of reducing the cost of state government’s public pension systems that they say does not violate the Pension Protection Clause of the Illinois Constitution – a solution that is based on the legal theory of “consideration.”

 Discussion: The changes to the Pension Code being sought by state officials are designed to help lower the cost of the state’s public pension system to the state by reducing benefit levels.
 Many legislators say that the rising annual cost of the pension systems is siphoning tax resources away from other state spending priorities.